igniterealtime/Smack/README.md

 Bug Reporting
 -------------

-Only a few usrs have acces for for filling bugs in the tracker.
+Only a few users have access for for filling bugs in the tracker.
 New users should:

 1. [Create a forums account](https://community.igniterealtime.org/login!input.jspa?registerOnly=true) (only e-mail is a requirement, you can skip all the other fields).